For U.S. Expats

 How do transit days work?

 If you are in the US for less than 24 hours while traveling between foreign countries (e.g., a layover), that day does NOT count as a US presence day.
-Our tracker automatically identifies transit days based on your entry/exit times and excludes them from your count.
+Our tracker automatically identifies transit days and excludes them from your count.
+Note: multi-country trip tracking is available on the Pro plan.

 Can my 12-month period span two calendar years?

 Yes!
 Your 12-month qualifying period does not have to match the calendar year or tax year.
 You can choose any 12 consecutive months.
-Our optimizer helps you find the best period to maximize your exclusion.
+Pro users can change the as-of date to review different 12-month periods and evaluate which qualifying window applies to their situation.

 What evidence does the IRS require?

 The IRS may request proof of foreign presence, including passport stamps, visa records, entry/exit records, flight itineraries, hotel receipts, rental agreements, employment contracts, and utility bills.
-Our evidence manager helps you organize all of this documentation.
+Pro plan users can upload and organize evidence directly within Presence Proof.

-For tax year 2025, the FEIE allows you to exclude up to $128,200 of foreign earned income from US taxation (indexed annually for inflation).
-If you are married and both spouses qualify, you can exclude up to $256,400 combined.
-For 2026, expect approximately $130,000 (pending IRS announcement).
+For tax year 2026, the FEIE allows you to exclude up to $132,900 of foreign earned income from US taxation (indexed annually for inflation).
+If you are married and both spouses qualify, you can each claim the exclusion separately.

 Do I still need to file a US tax return?